dhruvasagar/dotfiles/slides/rust.md

 Rust is designed to make it **impossible** to access unintended memory.
 Therefore, the language has several features included in it, such as:

+- Mutability
+- Ownership
+- Borrowing
+- Bounds Checking
+- Lifetimes

+---

 ## Mutability

 by default, variables are not mutable and must be declared so.
 Furthermore, even mutable variables can only have a single reference at a time.

+---

 ## Ownership

 Set of rules that govern how a **Rust** program manages memory.
 All programs have to manage the way they use a computer’s memory while running.
 Some languages have garbage collection that regularly looks for no-longer-used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory. **Rust** uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks.
 If any of the rules are violated, the program won’t compile.
 None of the features of ownership will slow down your program while it’s running.

 ### Ownership Rules